uoftgasa/uoftgasa.github.io/markdown/index.md

 **Rush Hours**

 As in any city, there are times of day when more people are trying to get around.
+At these times, vehicles might be packed to crush depth, making it difficult or impossible to board.
+Graduate students are lucky to have typically flexible working hours; if you take transit regularly,

 #### GO Transit